 Julie Leven on the origins of Shelter Music Boston

 "Since I first picked up the violin as a nine-year old, the instrument has been my calling: the beauty, emotional expressiveness, and depth of the music are infinitely rewarding.
-I have played professionally for over 25 years in the great concert halls of the world and on 20 commercial recordings.
+I have played professionally for over 25 years in the great concert halls of the world and on 20 commercial recording.

 In December 2009 I read in the New York Times about violinist Kelly Hall-Tompkins, who plays in homeless shelters in Manhattan.
 Immediately I realized that we need this in Boston; that I would create a sustainable nonprofit organization to be staffed by professional musicians who would deliver concerts as a social service.
 Soon, I had lined up concerts, two per month, at the Shattuck Shelter and Kitty Dukakis Treatment Center in Jamaica Plain, MA.